Meiro Koizumi

 [Artist Statement]

-War violently reduces our bodies to objects and images, brainwashing and propaganda turn our bodies into obedient machines.
-Racism transforms the bodies of others into indifferent objects, and AI trivializes our bodies into data and patterns.
-We may have continued to offer something important to our own lives throughout history to God in return for convenience and progress.
-Rational modernity may be another name for this grand ritual.
-War may be part of this sacrifice.
-Abstract art may be the religious art that embellishes this ritual.
+War violently changes our bodies to objects and images.
+Brainwashing and propaganda turn our bodies into docile machines.
+Racism transforms the bodies of others into indifferent objects, and AI reduces our bodies to data and patterns.
+Over the centuries, we have sacrificed something vital within ourselves to a higher power for the sake of convenience and progress.
+You might say that rational modernity is just another name for this grand ritual.
+War may also be part of this practice.
+And abstract art might well be the religious art used to ornament such ceremonies.

-The challenge against these great forces is to reclaim our raw nature, which cannot be reduced to commodities, objects, images, or patterns.
-They are destined to be excluded from progress because they have no definite form.
-Art, however, is the act of giving form to the formless.
+Our challenge is to resist these powerful forces and reclaim the essence of our lives, which can never reduced to commodities, objects, images or patterns.
+These essences are destined to be excluded from progress as they have no definite form or representation.

 Meiro Koizumi